In this article:

 - Try a payment plan.
 A payment plan can allow you to buy your equipment now and spread out your repayment over time.
 For interest-free payments spread out over four installments, try Klarna, a company that offers a plan with zero interest and zero fees, as long as you make all of your payments on time.
 Affirm also offers payment plans, with an option to choose your repayment schedule, but look out for their rates which can range up to 30% APR.
 Just know that services like this may perform a hard inquiry on your credit, which can affect your credit scores.
 It can also hurt your credit if you miss payments and default on the plan.

 - Use a credit card.
 Credit cards aren't always the ideal way to finance a purchase since they tend to carry high interest rates if you don't pay off the purchase right away.
 Plus, unpaid credit balances can affect your credit scores.
 If plastic is your only option, make a plan to pay off the balance as soon as possible.
 You could also consider applying for a 0% introductory APR credit card and budgeting to pay off the balance before interest charges kick in.
-Consider using Experian CreditMatch™ to find the credit card that's right for you.
+Consider using Experian CreditMatch™ to find the credit card for you.

 - Take out a small loan.
 You also might apply for a small loan through a credit union or online lender.
 You might be out of luck, however, if you only need to borrow a few hundred dollars, as many lenders have a minimum loan size of $1,000 or more.
 Generally, taking out a loan smaller than that shouldn't be your first option, as you're likely to pay a relatively high interest rate.

 It can be hard to swallow the idea of investing in a home office, especially if you don't enjoy remote work or you're uncertain how much longer you'll be working from home.